MChiragV/Approximate-Adder/README.md

-Implementation of the research paper "Design and Analysis of an Approximate Adder with Hybrid Error Reduction" by Hyoju Seo,Yoon Seok Yang and Yongtae Kim.

-<br> Link to the research paper: https://www.mdpi.com/2079-9292/9/3/471

-<br> Refer to "DCMOSProject.pdf" for further details regarding the same.

-<br> The obtained reports for each adder is present in the "Reports/"directory of that adder's directory in the above file structure.
-Example: For RCA, the obtained reports are present in "RCA/Reports" directory.

 # Approximate Adder with Hybrid Error Reduction

 This repository contains the implementation and analysis of various approximate adder designs with a focus on the proposed HERLOA (Hybrid Error Reduction Lower-part OR Adder) architecture.
+The research paper that was referred to: "Design and Analysis of an Approximate Adder with Hybrid Error Reduction" by Hyoju Seo,Yoon Seok Yang and Yongtae Kim.
+<br> Link to the research paper: https://www.mdpi.com/2079-9292/9/3/471

 ## Introduction